andySigler/nodela/README.md

  	- If you want a curve in your mill job, draw tons of little lines, or use the ULP linked to above

 ###Install

+This version must be run on a Window's PC, with the MDX-15/20 drivers already installed.
+Using the Modela without any drivers requires further research.
+Please contact me if you have any helpful information on this.

 Node.js and npm must already be installed on the Window's PC.